malikvivek/borderpatrol/README.md

    * `prefix`: Prefix attached to each reported stat
  * `listeningPort`: Border Patrol listens to new requests on this port.
  * `healthCheckEndpoints`: A set of endpoints that impact the Border Patrol Health Status
- * `allowedDomains`: Border Patrol checks whether incoming request has a host header value **If present** that is present in this set.
+ * `allowedDomains`: Border Patrol checks whether incoming request has a host header value present in this set.

      ```json
      "allowedDomains" : [ "my.localhost", "localhost.com", "yet.another.domain.com"]